Tymeshift/schedule-optimization-test/README.md

 ## Task

-You have two ways you can accomplish this task:
+There are two ways you can accomplish this task:

 1. Use the code from this repository
    1. Implement FindNeighborhood method(it's currently a stub)